 Trusted Colorado Attorney Assists with Prenuptial & Postnuptial Agreements

-Experienced lawyer drafts and enforces marital agreements in the Castle Rock area
+Experienced lawyer drafts and enforces marital agreements in the Denver area

 Thorough Colorado counselor advises clients on protecting their assets

 Even though you are working on your agreement as a couple, it is important that each of you has his or her own family law attorney to represent you and your interests while protecting your rights.
 You will also want to make sure that your agreement is drafted correctly in the event that you do get divorced or become legally separated.

 These agreements specifically address matters that may include:

 - Who gets what assets in the event that you decide to end your legal union

 - How finances and assets will be handled during the marriage